Microwave Quantum Memcapacitor Effect: Results and Discussion

 \subsection{Non-correlated inputs}

 We start our analysis considering initial vacuum states for both resonators $\ket{\Psi(0)}=\ket{0}\otimes\ket{0}$.
 Figure~\ref{Fig:response_vacuum}{(a)} shows the evolution of the charge $\langle \hat{n}_2\rangle$ as a function of the external voltage $V_g$.
-For the input voltage frequency $\omega_{\nu} = \pi/5.94\omega_1$, we can see that the curve is pinched at the origin, which can be considered as characteristic of a memristive device~\cite {IEEE.1976}.
-On the other hand, for the input voltage frequency $2\omega_{\nu}$, high-frequency regime, we observe in Fig.~\ref{Fig:response_vacuum}(d) that the response tends to a line, which is another feature of memristive behavior.
-It means our system, starting from the ground state, can be considered a memristive device.
+For the input voltage frequency $\omega_{\nu} = \pi/5.94\omega_1$, we can see that the curve is pinched at the origin, which can be considered as characteristic of a memcapacitor device~\cite {DiVentraIEEE2009}.
+On the other hand, for the input voltage frequency $2\omega_{\nu}$, high-frequency regime, we observe in Fig.~\ref{Fig:response_vacuum}(d) that the response tends to a line, which is another feature of memory behavior.
+It means our system, starting from the ground state, can be considered a memory device.

 For the case of the initial state $\ket{\Psi(0)}=\ket{0}\otimes\ket{\psi(\eta,\chi)}$, with $\ket{\psi(\eta,\chi)} = \cos(\eta/2)\ket{0}+e^{i\chi}\sin(\eta/2)\ket{1}$.
 The dynamical response of the device will be modified as long as we change phase $\chi$.
 Here, we will consider states with the same amplitudes $\eta=\pi/2$ and choose two values for the relative phase $\chi=\{0,\pi/2\}$.
 Figure ~\ref{Fig:response_vacuum}(b)-(c) shows the dynamical response of the device for the two mentioned values for the phase $\chi$ at driving frequency $\omega_{\nu} = \pi/5.92\omega_1$.
-We notice that the value of $\chi$ plays the role of control for the memristive feature of our device.
+We notice that the value of $\chi$ plays the role of control for the memory feature of our device.
 For $\chi=0$, we do not observe a hysteresis loop.
 However, adjusting $\chi=\pi/2$, it shows a stable hysteresis loop.
 Moreover, at high-driving frequency, for phase $\chi=0$, we observe a line, and for $\chi=\pi/2$, we get a circle, which means that the phase $\chi$ also modifies the memory effects for the high-frequency regime.